bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

       }
     }

-You can open the `./scripts/start.js` file to see the code that’s executed when you run `npm start`.
+You can open the `./scripts/start.js` file to see the code that's executed when you run `npm start`.

 If you’re curious about the webpack configuration, you can open and review the `./config/webpack.config.js`.